 This event was no exception.
 We made a special playlist, mostly with mantras and meditation music to calm me down and remind me about the magical part of this process.

 When you are in pain, feeling that your body breaks on the inside, you will tend to forget about what lies behind the pain.
 It helped a lot with my breathing too.
-Here you have what I’ve listened to:
+Here is the playlist I listened to.

 I prepared around thirteen small gift bags for the midwives.
 I’ve counted two shifts or four midwives plus some extra just in case.